NBenchmark 0.48.1

 .RunAsync();

-The output includes a Ratio column and a ✓ signifier if the speed difference is statistically significant.
+The output includes a Ratio column and a in the Sig column when the speed difference is statistically significant.

-Attribute-based discovery with a full CLI, designed for dedicated benchmark projects.
+Attribute-based discovery with a CLI, for dedicated benchmark projects.

 public class StringBenchmarks